subfuzion/aws-app-mesh-examples/walkthroughs/howto-console/README.md

 Set or export the following environment variables with appropriate values for your account, etc.

 ```
-# Your AWS account ID
+# optional: override your AWS CLI profile
-export AWS_ACCOUNT_ID=999999999999
+export AWS_DEFAULT_PROFILE=default

-# The AWS region you want to use
+# required: the AWS region you want to use
 export AWS_DEFAULT_REGION=us-west-1

-# The prefix to use for all the resources we create
+# required: the prefix to use for all the resources we create
 export RESOURCE_PREFIX=demo
 ```

-## Run the Demo
+## Run the Demo without App Mesh

-Once your environment is ready, run `walkthroughs/howto-servicediscovery-cloudmap/deploy.sh`
+Once your environment is ready, run `walkthroughs/howto-console/deploy.sh`

 ```
-$ walkthroughs/howto-servicediscovery-cloudmap/deploy.sh
+$ walkthroughs/howto-console/deploy.sh app
 deploy vpc...
-Waiting for changeset to be created..
-No changes to deploy.
-Stack demo-vpc is up to date
-deploy mesh...
-Waiting for changeset to be created..
-No changes to deploy.
-Stack demo-mesh is up to date
 deploy app...
 Waiting for changeset to be created..
 Waiting for stack create/update to complete